imskm/kore-doc/applications/filemap.md

 }
 ```

-Where the first argument is the URI root and the second is the on-disk
+The first argument is the URI root and the second is the on-disk
 path where the files will be served from.

 Thus from the example above the URL /3.2.0/index.html will be served from